Enroll for 2026 Benefits

 Step #4: Don’t miss out on savings opportunities

 The State offers several plans and programs that can save you (or help you earn) money.
 Most of these plans allow you to make your benefit payroll contributions with pretax dollars so that you pay less in taxes.
 We call these the tax-advantaged plans.
+If you were enrolled in these plans for 2025, some require you to re-enroll to be able to participate in 2026.

 What to Know